Lady Rachel Cooper OBE PhD (Chair)

 After leaving MHSG in 1998, Laura went on to achieve a first class degree in Business from Kings College London.

-She remains hugely grateful for her bursary place at MHSG and for all that the school have her done for her.
-She became a Governor in 2017 and is proud to serve on the Academic and Personnel committees.
+She remains hugely grateful for her bursary place at MHSG and for all that the school has done for her.
+She became a Governor in 2017 and is proud to serve on the Academic Development and Personnel committees.